bryfry/asuswrt-notes/README.md

 Entware
 -------
 The first step is to grab a mediocre usb drive that is laying around and [format it](http://www.itechlounge.net/2012/01/linux-partition-and-format-external-hard-drive-as-ext3-filesystem/). ext3 or ext2 are what are supported, so ext3 works.
 Then plug it in.  ssh into the router and run `df -hm`.
 The drive should show up and be mounted at something like `/tmp/mnt/sda1`.
 Follow the [Entware wiki](https://github.com/RMerl/asuswrt-merlin/wiki/Entware) ssetup guide.
-From here I either just install the things I usually want, or get ansible to do it for me.
+From here I either just install the things I usually want, or get ansible to do it for me ([opkg module](http://www.ansibleworks.com/docs/modules.html#opkg)).

 * `opkg install python git openssh-keygen python-requests` # 'required'
 * `opkg install vim htop tcpdump openssh-client` # optional but nice